syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/grid/EJ2_ASP.NETCORE/columns/columns.md

 The column definitions are used as the **DataSource** schema in the Grid.
 This plays a vital role in rendering column values in the required format.
 The grid operations such as sorting, filtering and grouping etc. are performed based on column definitions.
 The [`field`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridColumn.html#Syncfusion_EJ2_Grids_GridColumn_Field) property of **e-grid-column** is necessary to map the datasource values in Grid columns.

-> 1. If the column [`field`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridColumn.html#Syncfusion_EJ2_Grids_GridColumn_Field) is not specified in the dataSource, the column values will be empty.
+N> 1.
+If the column [`field`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridColumn.html#Syncfusion_EJ2_Grids_GridColumn_Field) is not specified in the dataSource, the column values will be empty.
-> 2. If the [`field`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridColumn.html#Syncfusion_EJ2_Grids_GridColumn_Field) name contains “dot” operator, it is considered as complex binding.
+<br/> 2.
+If the [`field`](https://help.syncfusion.com/cr/aspnetcore-js2/Syncfusion.EJ2.Grids.GridColumn.html#Syncfusion_EJ2_Grids_GridColumn_Field) name contains “dot” operator, it is considered as complex binding.

 ## Column types